Editorial Standards

-Form 965-C is not the election to pay in installments.
-You make the eight‑year election under Section 965(h) on your original return and report it on Form 965-A or 965-B. Form 965-C is used later, when a covered acceleration event happens, to move the remaining unpaid 965(h) installments from the transferor to a single eligible transferee so those installments do not accelerate.
-Think of it as a life raft for your existing 965 plan during mergers, asset sales, and certain consolidated group changes.
+Form 965-C is easy to mistake for the installment election, and that mistake costs people their plan.
+The eight-year election under Section 965(h) is made on your original return and reported on Form 965-A or 965-B. Form 965-C comes later, after a covered acceleration event, to move the remaining unpaid 965(h) installments from a transferor to a single eligible transferee so they do not accelerate.

-- Form 965-C is a transfer agreement used after a covered acceleration event to prevent acceleration of unpaid Section 965(h) installments by shifting the liability from an eligible transferor to a single eligible transferee.
+- Form 965-C is a transfer agreement used after a covered acceleration event to prevent acceleration of unpaid Section 965(h) installments by shifting the liability from an eligible transferor to a single eligible transferee, though the transferor, if it continues to exist immediately after the acceleration event, and any successor remain jointly and severally liable for the unpaid installments, so the transfer adds an obligor rather than releasing the transferor.
 It does not create the eight‑year schedule.

 - You must file the signed agreement within 30 days of the acceleration event with the IRS Compliance Service Collection Operations and attach duplicate copies to both parties’ returns for the year of the event.
 Relief under Reg.
 301.9100 is not available for late filing.